About Advocates and Allies

 Due to the COVID-19 pandemic our planned Advocates and Allies workshops for Spring

-The Fall 2020 workshops will consist of a series of Listening Sessions for women and gender diverse individuals (1hr) and an Ally workshop for men and majority individuals.
-In addition to these sessions, we will also be training our Advocates and Allies Advisory Board and Advocates Group so that they can begin to implement regular workshops at Michigan Tech.
+The workshops planned for Fall, which consist of a series of Listening Sessions for women and gender diverse individuals (1hr) and an Ally workshop for men and majority individuals will be held as soon as it is safe for face-to-face workshops for large groups to resume.
+The planned training sessions for our Advocates and Allies Advisory Board and Advocates Group have also been postponed.

 If you have any questions, comments, or concerns about the upcoming workshops, we would love to hear from you.
 Please feel free to email us at firstname.lastname@example.org, call 906-487-2519.